kinderjosh/minstral-vm/README.md

 ## License

-Mono VM is distributed under the [BSD 3-Clause](./LICENSE) license.
+Minstral is distributed under the [BSD 3-Clause](./LICENSE) license.